-Amazon CodeGuru Reviewer is an automated code review service that identifies critical defects and deviation from coding best practices for Java code.
+Amazon CodeGuru Reviewer is an automated code review service that identifies critical defects and deviation from coding best practices for Java and Python (available in preview) code.
 It scans the lines of code within a pull request and provides intelligent recommendations based on standards learned from major open source projects as well as Amazon codebase.
 Amazon CodeGuru Reviewer seamlessly integrates with existing code review workflows on widely-used source control systems including GitHub, GitHub Enterprise, Bitbucket, and AWS CodeCommit, and provides actionable recommendations for improving code quality.

 Q: What programming languages and source code repositories are supported?

 Amazon CodeGuru Reviewer currently supports Java and Python (available in preview) code stored in GitHub, GitHub Enterprise, Bitbucket and AWS CodeCommit repositories.